-Reveille Weekday School is a faith based, child centered program, in which children learn and grow through play and intentional teaching.
+Reveille Weekday School is a half-day faith based, early childhood program, in which children learn and grow through play and intentional teaching.

 Our curriculum has developed into a set of learning objectives for each age level.
-We base this off of the National Association for the Education of Young Children and the National Accreditation Commission standards.
-In addition, teachers supplement objectives with the Creative Curriculum for Infants, Toddlers & Twos, Virginia's Foundation Blocks for Early Learning & Milestone's of Child's Development.
+We base this off of the National Association for the Education of Young Children and Virginia Quality Standards.
+In addition, teachers supplement objectives with the Creative Curriculum for Infants, Toddlers & Twos, Virginia's Foundation Blocks for Early Learning & Early Learning Development Standards.

 Teachers complete informal and formal assessments annually.
 The results are used to guide planning and individualize support systems and adaptations for individual children.
 Reveille uses the following: ASQ-3 (Ages & Stages Questionnaire) administered by the parent within a certain time frame in the fall.
 This data is compiled and discussed during the fall conference.
 The 5 day Kindergarten Readiness and Junior Kindergarten programs use PALS to assess phonological awareness.
 Portfolios are kept along with anecdotal notes for each child in all toddler and preschool classes.